-- a.
-Preliminary results.
+- Preliminary results.
 Preliminary race results and penalty assessments are posted at the race venue, at or near the scoring tent, as soon as possible after each event.
-The posting time shall be stated on the results and penalties sheets. - b.
-Protest period deadline on race day.
-Protests to the preliminary results and opposition to penalties must be submitted, using the forms provided, to a race official at the scoring tent within 15 minutes of the posting time. - c.
-Official results.
-After the timely protests and opposition to penalties are considered, ruled upon, and approved by the d.
-Deferred rulings.
+The posting time shall be stated on the results and penalties sheets. - Protest period deadline on race day.
+Protests to the preliminary results and opposition to penalties must be submitted, using the forms provided, to a race official at the scoring tent within 15 minutes of the posting time. - Official results.
+After the timely protests and opposition to penalties are considered, ruled upon, and approved by the League Director or the Chief Referee, the results on race day shall be official and posted at the scoring tent.
+Unless otherwise stated in a decision or ruling, such decisions and rulings made on race day regarding protests and penalties are conclusive.
+Medals will be awarded based on the official results on race day. - Deferred rulings.
 At the discretion of the League Director or Chief Referee, the decision and ruling on a protest or opposition to a penalty may be deferred until after race day.

 If such a deferred decision affects the podium results for an event, medals may be awarded at a later date following resolution of the dispute.